yoichitgy/hugo_yoichitgy/content/post/2015-08-29-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part2-project-setup.md

 +++

-- **Updated on Nov 20, 2015** to migrate ReactiveCocoa to v4.0.0 alpha 3, Alamofire to v3.x and Himotoki to v1.3.
+- **Updated on Nov 20, 2015** to migrate to ReactiveCocoa v4.0.0 alpha 3, Alamofire v3.x and Himotoki v1.3.
 - **Updated on Oct 1, 2015** for the release versions of Swift 2 and Xcode 7.

 In [the last blog post](/post/dependency-injection-in-mvvm-architecture-with-reactivecocoa-part-1-introduction/), the basic concepts of MVVM (Model-View-ViewModel) and [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) were introduced.
 From this blog post, we are going to develop an example app to demonstrate dependency injection with [Swinject](https://github.com/Swinject/Swinject) in MVVM architecture.
 We will use ReactiveCococa to handle events passed between MVVM components.
 In this blog post, you will learn how to setup an Xcode project composing Molel, View and ViewModel as  frameworks.